mui/mui-x/docs/data/tree-view/rich-tree-view/ordering/ordering.md

 You can create a custom Tree Item component to render a drag handle icon and only trigger the reordering when dragging from it:

 {{"demo": "OnlyReorderFromDragHandle.js"}}

+## Common examples

+### File explorer

+The example below is an improved version of the [File Explorer](/x/react-tree-view/rich-tree-view/customization/#file-explorer) example with drag & drop re-ordering.
+You can re-order items but only inside folders (or inside the trash).

+{{"demo": "FileExplorer.js"}}